AlexanderDewhirst/redcan_edr_agent_tools/README.md

 # RedCan EDR Agent tools

-This repository contains a CLI to handle file management and network management using the 'argparse' Python library.
 The goal of this application is to create a framework that allows us to generate endpoint activity across at least two of three supported platforms (Windows, macOS, Linux).
 This program will allow us to test an EDR agent and ensure it generates the appropriate telemetry.

 The program should trigger the following activity:
 - Start a process, given a path to an executable file and the desired (optional) command-line arguments